ONSdigital/es_contributor_management_db/README.md

 # Contributor Management database.
 This is the repo for the code and SQL used to create and set up a postgres relational database in AWS using RDS and Terraform.
 The Contributor Management Database is to be used as the backend of the IBM alpha to produce a solution to the clerical resolution tasks needed to be performed by the business.
+The IBM alpha will produce a front end for the users of the results processing surveys to investigate and interrogate the data prior, during and after a survey run.
+This backend database will store the contributor data with contact info, queries or errors found and the auditting of the resolutions.

 ## Economic Stats-terraform
 Inital Azure Terraform script for Postgresql Database